eprev/eprev.org/_posts/2015-05-27-converting-png-to-svg.md

 layout: post
 tags:
   - svg
-excerpt: There is an easy way to convert bit-mapped images into SVG using command-line tool called Potrace.
+description: There is an easy way to convert bit-mapped images into SVG using command-line tool called Potrace.
 share-image: share-party-never.png
 ghIssueId: 10
 ---